Online camp signup is easy!

 The success of this season will continue to pay dividends for OU, as the Golden Grizzlies earned the right to host the 2013 Summit League Baseball Championship.

 you can keep up with all of the Grizzlie action by clicking on:

 Oakland Grizzlies Baseball

-John Musachio enters his eighth season overall and sixth as head baseball coach at Oakland University.
+John Musachio just completed his eighth season overall and sixth as head baseball coach at Oakland University.
 Musachio was named The Summit League Coach of the Year in 2012, becoming the first-ever OU coach to earn that distinction.

 The Golden Grizzlies had their finest season inside The Summit League in 2012.
 OU finished 15-6 and a half-game behind 13-time champion Oral Roberts.
 Oakland won 21 of its final 29 games en route to setting a new school record with 15 league wins.
 The 25 wins was the second-most in the Division I era, behind only the 28 wins in 2000.

 Since Musachio took over the baseball program, the Golden Grizzlies have broken multiple school records and continue to make appearances in The Summit League tournament.
 Prior to 2008, Oakland had made a total of three appearances in the league tournament in eight seasons.
-Under Musachio's direction, the Grizzlies are coming off tournament appearances in 2 of 3 seasons and will serve as the tournament host in 2013 for the first time in program history.
+Under Musachio's direction, the Grizzlies are coming off tournament appearances in 3-of-4 seasons, including back-to-back No. 2 seeds.

 Hilton joins Oakland after four years as the varsity coach at Braden River High School in Bradenton, Fla. where he won back-to-back district and league titles.

 "We are very fortunate to have someone with Ryan's baseball experience on our staff," said Musachio.
 "He is a seasoned baseball man with a history of success as a coach."